jirihon/pqsfinder/README.md

 tar -xzf R-devel.tar.gz
 ```

-Configure, use `--enable-R-shlib` option in case you want to run the newest R inside RStudio.
+Configure with `--enable-R-shlib` option in case you want to run the newest R inside RStudio.
 It is possible, you will be required to install additional libraries (the corresponding package names are usually in the form `libXXX-dev`, where `XXX` is the name of the library).

 ```bash
 cd R-devel